 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-Your doctor has ordered this test for you.
-It is a study of how your brain works and helps to decide on the cause of your symptoms and plan the best treatment for you.
+Your doctor has ordered neuropsychological testing for you.
+This testing studies how your brain works and helps us learn the cause of your symptoms to help plan the best treatment for you.

 People have this test for many reasons.
-Sometimes people have had a head injury or a medical finding that affects how their brain works.
+Sometimes people have had a head injury or a health condition that affects how their brain works.
 Other times, people begin to have problems they hadn’t noticed before and are concerned about why they are having them.

-After the testing, the Neuropsychologist will create a report that will go to your doctor.
-This can take about 1-2 weeks, so be sure to make a follow-up visit within 2 weeks.
-Your referring doctor will be able to go over the test results with you and you will learn more about why you are having troubles with your brain.
+After the testing, the Neuropsychologist will create a report that will go to your referring doctor.
+This can take about 2-4 weeks, so be sure to make a follow-up visit after 4 weeks.
+Your doctor will go over the test results with you.
 You may then be referred to another expert such as a speech therapist, occupational therapist, psychologist, or psychiatrist.
-Your doctor may also request you have special room or space at school or work.